biobakery/MetaPhlAn/strainphlan2_src/README.md

 1. clade_name.info: this file shows the general information like the total length of the concatenated markers (full sequence length), number of used markers, etc.
 2. clade_name.polymorphic: this file shows the statistics on the polymorphic site, where "sample" is the sample name, "percentage\_of\_polymorphic_sites" is the percentage of sites that are suspected to be polymorphic, "avg\_freq" is the average frequency of the dominant alleles on all polymorphic sites, "avg\_coverage" is the average coverage at all polymorphic sites.
 3. clade_name.aln: the alignment file of all metagenomic strains.
+5. clade_name.mutation: this file contains a mutation rates summary table for the concatenated MSA.
+This file will be generated if *--mutation_rates* param is specified.
+4. clade_name_mutation_rates: this folder contains the mutation rates table for each of the aligned markers.
+This folder will be generated if *--mutation_rates* param is specified.